 If one feels the need to comply with “Bayh-Dole”–meaning with the default patent rights clause–where nothing really matters for innovation management other than making a show of following regulations, here is the checklist:

 - Does your university designate personnel responsible for patent matters?

 - Does your university provide education on the importance of timely reporting of inventions made with federal support?

 - Does your university implement the (f)(2) written agreement to protect the government’s rights?

 - Does your university report inventions to federal agencies within two months of the receipt of those invention reports by the personnel designated for patent matters?

-Instead, administrators substitute an overarching claim to own all inventions.
+Instead of implementing (f)(2), which makes inventors parties to the funding agreement, administrators substitute an overarching claim to own all inventions.
 That claim itself could be disputed–in how it is implemented, in whether faculty are employed to invent in federal research, and the like–but faculty generally don’t have the $200K or so it would take to stick their university administration with a lawsuit to resolve the matter, and those directing collective bargaining for faculty don’t appear to have any awareness of what is at stake with Bayh-Dole.